aquaULB/solving_pde_mooc/notebooks/03_FiniteDifferences/03_03_BoundaryValueProblems.md

 ### Non-homogeneous Dirichlet boundary conditions

 In the above example, we imposed homogeneous Dirichlet boundary conditions at both ends of the domain.
 What happens if we specify a non-zero value for $T$ at the left and/or right boundary node(s)?
-We will illustrate this for $T(0)=1$ but all other values or combinations Dirichlet boundary conditions are treated in the same way.
+We will illustrate this for $T(0)=1$ but all other values or combinations of Dirichlet boundary conditions are treated in the same way.
 If we look back at Eq. \ref{eq:leftBndDC}, we have in full generality:

 \begin{equation}
     \frac{(T_0 - 2T_1+T_2)}{\Delta x^2} = b_1